Something has happened that I swore wouldn’t happen for as long as I could manage it.

 But a few minutes of washing and chopping ahead of time can lessen your work load later tremendously.
 A few things I suggest doing:

 - Prep ALL your fruits and veggies for the week.
 Instead of chopping an onion every single night, chop a bunch at one time and then each night you can just grab what you need.
 This makes prepping school lunches and dinners so fast your family will think they are at Jimmy John’s.
-Store your prepped fruit and veggie in glass container like these bad boys, which are dishwasher, microwave, oven and freezer safe.
+Store your prepped fruit and veggie in glass containers.

 Looking for other great resources that make life easier?
 Check these posts out: